 Wether you are here for the first time or you are a returning Discoverer, I hope you are ready for the next #60daystodiscover!
-We start on the 1st of September, you better be ready 🙂
+The fourth edition starts on the 1st of January, you better be ready 🙂

 60 days to discover your Backyard